 Isn’t it crazy how fast time flies when you’re having fun or too worried?
 When I first started writing this open letter, I almost couldn’t believe it.
 In 4 days, you will be 24-years-old.

 You’re getting closer to 25, which means soon you’ll be 30.
-Turning 24 means a lot of things, but I know that the thought of getting older and taking on additional responsibilities is scary.
+Of course, turning 24 means many things, but I know that the thought of getting older and taking on additional responsibilities is scary.
 But don’t worry.
 I know you can handle it.
 I mean, look at how much you’ve accomplished at 23!

 - 2 Degrees